 BHCLR’s Patient Care Technician (PCT) program has an exciting announcement!

-Upon ADHE and ABHES approval, our inaugural class for the BHCLR – School of Patient Care Technician will begin on January 3, 2022.
-Up to 25 selected applicants for January 2022 may receive 100% of Tuition and Fees in exchange for a signed, one-year work contract with Baptist Health Medical Center – Little Rock or Baptist Health Medical Center – North Little Rock.
+Qualified students have the opportunity to receive 100% of tuition and fees paid in exchange for a signed, one-year work contract with Baptist Health Medical Center – Little Rock or Baptist Health Medical Center – North Little Rock.

 For more information or questions about the PCT Program, please contact Courtney Walthall.